nllz/IRTF-HRPC/draft-anonymity.md

 While analyzing protocols for their impact on users anonymity, would it make sense to ask the following questions:

 1. How anonymous is the end user to:
  - local network operator
  - other networks you connect to
  - your communications peer on the other end of the pipe

 2. How well can they distinguish my identity from somebody else (with a similar communication) (ie linkability)

 3. How does the protocol impact pseudonomity?
  - in case of long term pseudonymity
  - in case of short term pseudonymity

 4. How does the protocol, in conjunction with other protocols, impact pseudonymity?

+5. Could there be advice for prootocol developers and implementers to improve anonimity and pseudonymity?

 Use Cases
 =========